Stephen F. Austin State University: Colleges and schools

+Rankings

 Campus

 In addition to the main campus which encompasses 430 acres, the university maintains a 642 acre agricultural research center for beef, poultry, and swine production and an equine center; an observatory for astronomy research, a 2,650-acre experimental forest in southwestern Nacogdoches County and a 25.3 acre forestry field station on the Sam Rayburn Reservoir.
 SFA has purple lights visible on top of the tallest buildings on campus, Steen Hall.
 A purple light also is illuminated in the Student Center clock tower.

+The dominant tree species on campus is loblolly pine with more than 1,500 specimens counted.
+Other species had at most 180 individuals with water oak, crapemyrtle, American sweetgum, and shortleaf pine the most common.

+Campus soils, where not altered to anthropogenic status, are brown or reddish brown fine sandy loam Alfisols except in the Lanana Creek floodplain where reddish brown loamy Inceptisols dominate.